COVID-19 FAQs- New Students

 I am a new transfer student in the United States.
 How does switching to hybrid instruction affect my immigration status?

 Under normal circumstances, F-1 students are limited by immigration regulations to taking a maximum of one course (3-4 units) online to meet the full-time enrollment requirements.
-However, due to COVID-19, SEVP (Student and Exchange Visitor Program) has made a continued exception for fall 2020 allowing a full load of online coursework.
+However, due to COVID-19, SEVP (Student and Exchange Visitor Program) has made a continued exception for the 2022-2023 allowing a full load of online coursework.

 I am a new transfer student in the United States.
 Do I need to pay the SEVIS I-901 fee and the DS-160 visa application fee?